The word information, in this theory, is used in a special sense

-Data is the stuff of data science, the raw material that — given the right spells and concoctions of the data alchemist — is to be turned into gold.
-Although data is increasingly ubiquitous, it is difficult to turn raw data into something that makes sense or creates value.
-This should not surprise us: It also takes a lot of knowledge, skills, and effort to build a house out of a heap of dirt, stones, and wood.
+In data science, data is the stuff that — given the right spells and concoctions of the data alchemist — is to be turned into gold.
+Although data is increasingly ubiquitous, it remains difficult to turn raw data into something that makes sense or creates value.
+This should not surprise us: Air and water appear to be ubiquitous in many parts of the world, yet any scarcity of them make them immensely valuable.
+Similarly, it requires a lot of knowledge, skill, and effort to build a solid house out of a heap of dirt, wood, and stones.
 And while data science typically does not get our hands dirty, we should never underestimate the amount of effort and frustration involved in cleaning up some messy pile of data.

-This chapter provides some background information on the main datasets used in this book and their sources.
-Most of the data used throughout this book is already included in R (in datasets) or provided by R packages (e.g., the tidyverse).
-Occasionally, we create small toy datasets to illustrate a command or technical point, but the vast majority of analyses and visualizations throughout this book use real datasets that people have collected to answer empirical questions.
+A key aspect of mining data for hidden treasures is that its origin and source is documented and properly acknowledged.
+This appendix provides some background information on the main datasets used in this book and their sources.
+Most of the data used throughout this book is already included in R (in datasets) or provided by R packages (e.g., the ds4psy and tidyverse packages).
+Occasionally, we create and use small toy datasets to illustrate a particular command or technical point, but the vast majority of analyses and visualizations throughout this book use real datasets that people have collected to answer empirical questions.

-To address the interests of psychologists and social scientists, we focus on people-related data, in which cases represent persons and the variables provide information about them (e.g., characteristics like age, gender, etc., but also choices, opinions, preferences, etc.).
-Aiming for real data that addresses scientific questions in psychology prompted us to use 2 datasets that pop up frequently throughout this book:
+To accommodate the special interests of social scientists, we focus on people-related data, in which cases represent persons and the variables provide information about them (e.g., characteristics like age, gender, etc., but also choices, opinions, preferences, etc.).
+Aiming for real data that addresses scientific questions in psychology prompted us to use two datasets that pop up frequently throughout this book: